fallahn/xygine/tutorial/part_3/readme.md

 required for the game.

-When a resource is loaded the `ResourceHandler` returns a unique ID for that resource, which can be used to quickly retreive it when it is needed at run time.
+When a resource is loaded the `ResourceHandler` returns a unique ID for that resource, which can be used to quickly retrieve it when it is needed at run time.
 A little book keeping is needed then, to store these IDs.

 Create a new file in the include directory named `ResourceIDs.hpp`.
 Make sure to add it